Craigslist Car Scams on the Internet - a True Story

 Craigslist is a great resource for buying and selling items, renting and finding a job.
 I am a big advocate of Craigslist but as in anything safety, common sense and being informed are CRITICAL to having a safe experience when buying online.
 Do not let yourself fall victim to the Craigslist car scam or any other internet scam - if something seems too good to be true it probably is.
 Stay safe!

-(Dorsi Diaz is a freelance writer/publisher on the internet and writes about a broad variety of topics - conspiracies, kids, health, product reviews among many other topics of the day.
-Please feel free to join her reader/fan club and subscribe to her RSS feed to be informed of her latest published articles)
+(Dorsi Diaz is a freelance writer/publisher on the internet and writes about a broad variety of topics - conspiracies, kids, health, product reviews among many other topics of the day)

 Poll about your Craigslist use